Skip to content

 kubectl -n project02 apply -f contexts/project02.yaml

-Create and deploy a new Release object:
+Create and deploy the release:

 podinfo-prj02.yaml